 The City purchased the site in 1999 in two separate transactions from the developers of Huntington Hills and Fossil Creek Condos.
-The cost included a donation of \$15,000.
+The cost included a donation of \$15,000 from one of the developers.
 Fossil Creek Condos was required to design and install two interpretive signs on their property as part of the development approval.
 The signs are maintained by the homeowners association and not the City.
 In 2003, the paved trail system on the site was completed and the adjacent Fossil Creek Community Park opened to the public.